The R Analyst badge; learn it before you earn it.

 Multiple statistics

-A very helpful function for computing various descriptive statistics of multiple variables is the across function.
+function.
 Within this function you first specify the desired variable(s) and then the desired statistic(s).
-You use the across function inside the summarize function.
+You use the across

 # multiple descriptive statistics of one variable